 We advance upward academic mobility through mentoring across borders to support new generations of scholars.

 The Millennium Scholars Program is the premiere scholarship development program of the STAR Scholars Network.
 The program provides emerging and early career scholars with the opportunity to build the network and knowledge needed to advance their academic careers.
 The Millennium Scholars Program supports advanced doctoral students and early career scholars (or scholar-practitioners) who identify with a low income, lower-middle income, or upper-middle income country, whether by birth, cultural heritage, or current residence.
 The program supports participants in disseminating their research and scholarship to a global audience.
 It is designed around a three-part series of engagements that include professional development, peer-to-peer support, and perspectives from leading scholars.

 Knowledge does not exist in us, but rather exists between us and requires dynamic conversation among multiple, engaged audiences.
-The Millenium Scholars Program uses a network-building approach to facilitate (inter)active engagement across disciplinary, national, and career stages through:
+T Scholars Program uses a network-building approach to facilitate (inter)active engagement across disciplinary, national, and career stages through:

 The program is designed to support the advancement of advanced graduate students, early career scholars, and independent researchers working across borders.
 It is designed to leverage the power of transnational connection to: